MyoRobotics/MyoRobotics-Documentation/source/Electronics/ElectronicsAndEmbeddedSubsystemSummary.rst

 The motor driver board has to be connected to the MYO-Ganglion board using the 5-pin JST connectors [2]_ .
-Depending where the motor driver board is plugged in (SPI0, SPI1, SPI2 or SPI3) the associate MYO-Muscle can be addressed with the corresponding index in MYODE.
-In other words, the address of a motor driver board (and therefore the MYO-Muscle) is dependent upon the SPI connector it is connected to (see :numref:`EAESS_atable`).
+Depending where the motor driver board is plugged in (SPI0, SPI1, SPI2 or SPI3) the associate MYO-Muscle can be addressed with the corresponding index the flexrayusbinterface.
+In other words, the **address of a motor driver board (and therefore the MYO-Muscle) is dependent upon the SPI connector it is connected to** (see :numref:`EAESS_atable`).

 .. _EAESS_atable: